MassChallenge

 Grant in 2014

-Novarials Corporation, based in Woburn, MA, specializes in the large-scale and cost-effective manufacturing of high-quality one-dimensional nanomaterials.
-The company produces a diverse range of nanomaterials, including ceramic, semiconducting, and metallic nanowires and nanotubes, as well as innovative materials such as nanosheets and nanoporous substances.
-This extensive selection allows clients to access a vast library of nanomaterials, supporting their research and development needs across various applications.
+Novarials Corporation, based in Woburn, MA, specializes in the large-scale production and processing of high-quality one-dimensional nanomaterials.
+Their portfolio spans ceramic, semiconducting, metallic nanowires, nanotubes, nanosheets, and nanoporous materials, catering to diverse research and development needs across industries.

 Vecoy